Don't let divorce damage your retirement income plans

 Boosting your super

-Even if you’re only planning to spend few more years in the workforce, superannuation is your friend.
+Even if you’re only planning to spend a few more years in the workforce, superannuation is your friend.
 Despite having a reputation for being complicated, super is potentially one of the most tax-effective way to put money away for your retirement.

 There’s a range of incentives to help you maximise your final payment and most of them offer tax benefits.
 Depending on your circumstances, the Australian Taxation Office advises that you could benefit from6: